Keenan-Faure/Shopify-Integrator/README.md

 SHOPIFY_API_VERSION - Shopify API version to use
 ```

+**Please do not rename the variables or alter any of the ones not mentioned above**

 ### Setting up application passwords for emails

 This application consists of a `preregistrater` and `registrater` endpoints.
 This means that the user that wishes to register as a user to the application will first need enter his email address and after a token has been sent to the respective email, and received, it can then be used in the register endpoint.